-Learn frequently used idioms about Technology in English with meaning and examples.
+Technology Idioms and Sayings!
+Learn frequently used idioms about technology in English with meaning, ESL picture and example sentences.

 (The) Die Is Cast

 - Meaning: We cannot reverse the decision we have made

 - Example: Now that we’ve invested all this money in the new factory, the die is cast.
 We have to continue our Brazilian operation for several more decades.

 By Hook or by Crook

 - Meaning: By some possibly dishonest means

 - Example: Carl said he’d get a car by hook or by crook, and then he could drive us to Toronto.

 - Example: Sure, come into the office, and we can get the documents you need chop chop.